hyperledger/toc/governing-documents/SAMPLE-MAINTAINERS.md

 [//]: # (SPDX-License-Identifier: CC-BY-4.0)
 # Maintainers

-This is a sample `MAINTAINERS.md` file for a Hyperledger project repository.
+This is a sample `MAINTAINERS.md` file for a Linux Foundation Decentralized Trust (LFDT) project repository.
 Feel free to copy this file into your repository and update it for your specific needs.

-It is sufficient to have a `MAINTAINERS.md` file that contains only a reference to a `MAINTAINERS.md` file in another repository that is part of the Hyperledger project.
+It is sufficient to have a `MAINTAINERS.md` file that contains only a reference to a `MAINTAINERS.md` file in another repository that is part of the LFDT project.
 For example:

-> For information about the Maintainers of this repository, please see this Hyperledger \<PROJECT> repository's [MAINTAINERS](#) file.
+> For information about the Maintainers of this repository, please see this LFDT \<PROJECT> repository's [MAINTAINERS](#) file.

 ## Maintainer Scopes, GitHub Roles and GitHub Teams